FractalWanderer/Obsidian-Programming/Kubernetes/Guides/Deploying to a Local Cluster.md

 >>```
 >
 >>[!tip]
 >>The container port we'll want to target will be port 81 from our example.
 Using port 81 will let us see both containers talking to each other at a later stage.
+For simplicity sake, I'll be using port 8081 for my local port.

 >[!abstract] Requests
 >Now we are able to send HTTP requests to the specified port.
 You can use your method of choice for this, but Postman works great.
 To target your endpoint (assuming your ip address are the same as my result) you will use 127.0.0.1 as the host.